claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - Alternatively, mail the photo to yourself to convert it to JPG.
 - Change all future photos to JPG by tapping Settings > Camera > Formats > Most Compatible.

+## How to quit Slack if normal means don't work

+Ctrl + Q